Board of Directors

 Luciano (J.R.)
 Santos

 J.R.
 Santos is the Global Research Director, for the Cloud Security Alliance.
-As Global Research Director, he oversees the Cloud Security Alliance’s research portfolio that covers a diverse range of cloud security topics such as Mobile, Big Data, Forensics and Security as a Service.
+As VP Research and Member Services, he oversees the Cloud Security Alliance’s research portfolio that covers a diverse range of cloud security topics such as Mobile, Big Data, Forensics and Security as a Service.
 He is responsible for the execution of the research strategy worldwide.
 In addition he advises over 30+ working groups that develop industry leading security practices, education and tools.
 J.R. has over fifteen years of experience working in information security in a variety of industry sectors including finance, healthcare, aerospace, retail and technology.
 J.R. is an active professional in the security industry and has served on various boards and committees throughout his career.
 J.R. holds various professional certifications and a bachelor’s degree from the University of Washington respectively.

 Managing Director EMEA